Pinecast/legal/PRIVACY.md

 ### Information About Your Browser

-We use data that your web browser (or other user agent) to provide you with a better experience.
+We use data that your web browser (or other user agent) makes available to us in order to provide you with a better experience.
 This may include information about which timezone you're located in, your IP address, or which operating system you use.
 We use this data to improve Pinecast and your user experience.
 Some data may be used to provide podcast owners with anonymous aggregate information about who accesses or listens to their podcasts.

 Your computer's IP address may be processed to determine your rough location.